dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 Your score is still stored in the database.
 The only fix they’ve come up with is a cheap patch job: They’ve set the system to auto-refresh and remove flagged players from the leaderboard every cycle.

 And that’s why leaderboard ban appeals **can never succeed**.
-If they lift the ban, the same cheated score instantly reappears - exposing the fact that the system never actually removed it. <br>It proves the “ban” was not working as intended to begin with.
+If they lift the ban, the same cheated score instantly reappears - exposing the fact that the system never actually removed it.
+It proves the “ban” was not working as intended to begin with.

-With just a handful of acively playing users affected with this type of ban, PixelTail can comfortably ignore the problem, knowing the chances of anyone exposing how broken the system is are practically zero.
+With just a handful of users affected with this ban still playing the game, PixelTail can comfortably ignore the problem, knowing the chances of anyone exposing how broken the system is are practically zero.

 <div style="text-align:center;">